JoaKing08/Town-Of-Us-Mira-JK/README.md

 ### Undercover
 Alignment: <b>Crewmate Support</b>

-The Undercover is a role that is seen as random Impostor to other Impostor.
+The Undercover is a role that is seen as random Impostor to other Impostor.\
+The role Undercover is disguised as can be seen on modifier tab.

 Game Options:
 | Name | Description | Default |